List of Elemental Gelade characters: Main characters

-Kullweet Envatilia (キュリート・エンヴァティリア, Kyurīto Envatiria), better known as Kuea (キーア, Kīa), is a first class Edel Raid from Arc Aile and is Rowen's partner.
-Her garnet red elemental gelades are on the back of both her hands which she covers with arm length gloves.
-Out of the five main characters, Kuea has the most sex appeal who wears revealing clothes, except the creator modeled her character from a male character she once drew in the past.
-Unlike the other main characters in the anime, besides Cou, Kuea does not change her outfit at one point in the series.
-When Kuea gets hungry - which seems to be often - she can't React, so she eats enormous amounts of food at a time.
-It is an ongoing gag that she'll eat anything and anyone and she'd nibbles on Cisqua or Rowen when she is extremely hungry.
+Kullweet Envatilia (キュリート・エンヴァティリア, Kyurīto Envatiria), better known as Kuea (キーア, Kīa), is a first class Edel Raid from Arc Aile and Rowen's partner.
+Her garnet red Elemental Gelades are on the back of her hands, which she covers with arm-length gloves.
+Out of the five main characters, Kuea has the most sex appeal due to wearing revealing clothes, with the creator modeling her character after a male character she once drew in the past.
+Unlike the other main characters in the anime, besides Coud, Kuea does not change her outfit.
+When Kuea gets hungry, she is unable to React, so she eats enormous amounts of food at a time.
+It is an ongoing gag that she will eat anything and anyone, nibbling on Cisqua or Rowen when she is extremely hungry.

 Kuea loves to battle and is hasty to fight.
 When reacted, she increases Rowen's fighting speed.
 Her weapon form are double blades that Rowen wields on each hand and six chained sickles on his back which can detach and attack opponents from a distance.
 Rather than slicing, her attacks are designed to pierce.